auth0/docs/articles/quickstart/webapp/aspnet-owin/01-login.md

 ```

 ::: note
 There are issues when configuring the OWIN cookie middleware and System.Web cookies at the same time.
-Please read about the <a href="https://github.com/aspnet/AspNetKatana/wiki/System.Web-response-cookie-integration-issues" target="_blank">System.Web cookie integration issues doc</a> to learn about how to mitigate these problems
+Please read about the <a href="https://github.com/aspnet/AspNetKatana/wiki/System.Web-response-cookie-integration-issues" target="_blank" rel="noreferrer">System.Web cookie integration issues doc</a> to learn about how to mitigate these problems
 :::

 Now go to the `Configuration` method of your `Startup` class and configure the cookie middleware as well as the Auth0 middleware.